espressif/idf-eclipse-plugin/tests/com.espressif.idf.ui.test/README.md

 Now from launch configurations in the Eclipse CDT Launchbar click on edit button next to the launch configuration name which is just added.
 ![](doc/images/launch_config_edit_junit.png)

 From the opened screen you can see some settings.
-First thing to make sure is that you use **JUnit4** from the `Test runner:` drop down.
-Alos make sure that `Run in UI thread` is unchecked.
+First thing to make sure is that you use **JUnit4** from the `Test runner:` drop-down.
+Also make sure that `Run in UI thread` is unchecked.
 Now headover to the `Plug-ins` tab and follow the same configuration steps as you did for SWTBot Launch Config